veithen/veithen.github.io/_posts/2015-01-11-axis2-modules-war-packaging.md

 [^1]: In Axis2, the *repository* is the directory structure containing modules and services. `maven-war-plugin` assumes
       that the repository location is `WEB-INF`, so that (with a standard Axis2 configuration) modules are stored under `WEB-INF/modules` and services under `WEB-INF/services`.

+[^2]: See [AXIS2-5783](https://issues.apache.org/jira/browse/AXIS2-5783) for a discussion about alternative solutions.

 [1]: /2015/01/10/maven-undefined-artifact-types.html
 [2]: http://maven.apache.org/plugins/maven-war-plugin/